togwand/nixos/README.md

 For quick installation or recovery

 ## Modules
-Additional NixOS configurations and options
+Always available to use NixOS options and optional configurations

-### home-manager
+### apps
-Per user programs and services
+Ready to use programs and services

-### intel
+### generic
-Generic settings needed when the CPU used for a configuration is from Intel
+Generic configurations needed for hardware or other modules

-### nvidia
+### inputs
-Generic settings needed when the GPU used for a configuration is from Nvidia
+Settings brought and used by this flake's inputs